 “But you’re fine now, right?”

 I think this is probably a request for narrative closure, to know that everything will be ok.
 If you mean “am I in danger of dying from thyroid cancer anytime soon?” the answer is no. But “fine” is a little complicated.
 Currently, my doctors and I believe that I have slow-growing metastatic thyroid cancer in my lungs.
 I do expect that something else will kill me in the end.
-For the last 3 years, we were in the “watchful waiting” phase.
 In late October 2014, I had another dose of radioactive iodine, combined with lithium, in hopes that the thyroid cancer cells in my lungs will take in the iodine and die.
-Now I wait for the results….
+That didn’t work.